Learning the Hard Way Safety Talk

 We have all heard the saying “learn the hard way”.
 There are many lessons in life that are learned the hard way because it may be the only way to really learn that particular lesson at a personal level.
 One area in life we cannot afford to learn the hard way is avoiding injury at work (or at home).

 When it comes to workplace safety, we cannot afford to let others around us learn the hard way.
 Learning the hard way can result in an injury, property damage, loss in production, or worse.
 Learning a lesson the hard way is reactive in nature.
 Someone has to fail for the lesson to be learned.

 Everyday lessons are learned the hard way by workers who are injured on the job.
-There are many times we hear the horror stories of injuries and fatalities either through a safety share or lessons learned document.
-Too often the lessons we can learn from these safety shares are not embraced because it did not happen to us or someone we are close to.
+There are many times we hear horror stories of injuries and fatalities either through a safety share or lessons learned document.
+Too often, the lessons we can learn from these safety shares are not embraced because they did not happen to us or someone we are close to.

 Employees should embrace the lessons learned from incidents at other companies or facilities that result in injury and be proactive in order to prevent a similar incident from occurring in their workplace.

 Safety Needs to Be Proactive to be Effective